Discover how FHA condo approvals work, including loans and eligibility criteria.

 For a condo to be approved for an FHA loan it must be on the FHA’s list of approved condominium projects.
 To make the FHA’s approved condo list a condo must meet 3 basic requirements:

-It must contain at least 2 dwelling units.
+- It must contain at least two dwelling units.

 In 2019, there were 150,000 condominium projects across the country, but only 6.5% of them qualified for FHA financing.
-Since then, new guidelines have been introduced to enable individual condo units to be eligible for FHA loans even if the full condo development isn’t approved.
+Since then, new rules have been introduced to enable individual condo units to be eligible for FHA loans even if the full condo development isn’t approved.
 This is to increase the number of FHA approved units by up to 70,000 new units per year.
+Under the new rules, the FHA loan approval process evaluates the entire condominium project, not just the individual unit.
+Single condos within projects that are not approved can now be approved through a single-unit approval process sometimes called “spot approval.”
+The FHA loosened its eligibility requirements for condo owners in 2019, allowing individual condo units, including manufactured homes, to be eligible for FHA loans even if the full development isn't approved.
+This change, known as "spot approval," has opened up more opportunities for condo buyers to secure FHA financing.

 Despite the new guidelines, “Condo hotels,” timeshares, houseboat projects, or condos that feature more than one dwelling in a single condominium unit are ineligible for homebuyers who need FHA financing.